Martin Johnson (musician): The Night Game

-Johnson currently helms the new wave band The Night Game.
+Johnson formed the new wave band The Night Game, the name is based on a Paul Simon song.
 The band released two singles in 2017, "The Outfield" and "Once In A Lifetime", and toured as an opening act with John Mayer.
-They also collaborated with Kygo on the song "Kids In Love".
-On February 1, 2018, The Night Game released a version of "Kids In Love" without Kygo and announced plans for a tour.
+They also collaborated with Kygo on the song "Kids in Love".
+On February 1, 2018, The Night Game released a version of "Kids in Love" without Kygo and announced their American Nights tour.

+With the Night Game, he released two studio albums, The Night Game (2018) and Dog Years (2021).

 Songwriting

 Johnson co-wrote, with Taylor Swift, the song "You'll Always Find Your Way Back Home" from the Hannah Montana Movie soundtrack.
+He also co-wrote Ariana Grande's debut single "Put Your Hearts Up", as well as providing backing vocals.
 Most recently, Johnson produced and co-wrote Avril Lavigne's "Here's to Never Growing Up", Jason Derulo's "The Other Side", Karmin's "Acapella", Mike Posner's "The Way It Used To Be", Gavin Degraw's "Best I Ever Had", and Christina Perri's "Human".
 In 2015 he collaborated with a cappella group, Pentatonix.

+Personal life

+He is married to singer-songwriter Naomi Cooke, formerly of the American country music group Runaway June.
+They have two daughters together.

+Johnson previously resided in West Hollywood, California, and has lived in Hollywood Hills.